2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

+🟢 AI is really, really bad at menus structures.
+Have I said that already?
+Yes.
+Yes I have.
+Still fixing things.

 🟢 Ability to Modify Environment Type account list

 🟢 Independent generic menu project to handle gereric simple or xml driven menus in a way that any bash can use it.